 Other participants should include applicable regional and resident inspectors, a representative from the NRR/DIRS, the regional allegations coordinator or the agency allegations advisor, and any other additional participants deemed necessary by the regional offices.
 The agency allegations advisor will provide any significant insights to the regional offices in advance of the assessment meeting to support meeting preparation.

-Representatives from the Division of Operating Reactor Licensing (NRR/DORL) OI, OE, NSIR, and RES should also participate if there are pertinent performance issues that should be factored into the performance for a particular plant.
+Representatives from the Division of Operating Reactor Licensing (NRR/DORL) are expected to participate in the semi-annual assessment reviews.
+Representatives from OI, OE, NSIR, and RES should also participate if there are pertinent performance issues that should be factored into the performance for a particular plant.
 The role of the various headquarters participants during the assessment meeting is to provide: (1) an opportunity for these offices to share any significant insights into licensee performance over the course of the annual assessment period, (2) an independent validation of the regional office’s assessment of licensee performance from their office’s perspective, and (3) clarifying or ancillary remarks regarding ongoing or current issues under their cognizance.
+The licensing Project Manager, with the support of the technical staff, should be prepared to discuss significant performance concerns that may come to light through 10 CFR 2.206 petitions, licensing issues, or financial issues that are within the scope of NRC regulations.
+Inspectors should consider using the insights provided to develop the scope of inspections in areas of potential concern, balanced with risk insights, e.g., weak engineering support could be considered in Component Design Basis Inspections (CDBIs).

-A senior reactor analyst (SRA) is not required to attend the meeting if insights on safety-significant performance issues have been provided before the meeting.
+A senior reactor analyst (SRA) is not required to attend the meeting if the SRA’s insights on safety-significant performance issues have been provided before the meeting.

 The average time allocated for each plant review is intended to be between 20 minutes and one hour.
 The time allotted per review should be consistent with the number and significance of plant issues.

+For plants with several violations dispositioned through traditional enforcement during the assessment period, consideration should be given to conducting follow-up inspections utilizing IP 92722, “Follow Up Inspection For Any Severity Level I or II Traditional Enforcement Violation or for Two or More Severity Level III Traditional Enforcement Violations in a 12 Month Period,” or IP 92723, “Follow Up Inspection for Three or More Severity Level IV Traditional Enforcement Violations in the Same Area in a 12-Month Period,” if the licensee meets that criteria.
+The decision to conduct these follow-up inspections would be communicated to the licensee in the assessment letter.
+Additional discussion is provided in section 0305-13 of this Manual Chapter.

+When reviewing allegations, staff should be alert for trends which might be indicative of declining confidence in a licensee’s Employee Concerns Program (ECP).
+That information should be communicated to the biennial PI&R team for review.

 d.
 Mid-cycle and End-of cycle review output.